 Follow the onscreen instructions to find out more about why your Wi-Fi may not be connecting properly.

-Final Thoughts
+Final Words

 Having your Wi-Fi continuously disconnecting from your Mac can be extremely interrupting to your day and your work.
-This article explored many different ways to fix the problem from both your network equipment and your Mac.
+This article explored 13 different ways to fix the problem from both your network equipment and your Mac.

-We discussed things as simple as restarting your equipment to more complex items such as changing various settings in your computer and running diagnostics.
+You have learned things as simple as restarting your equipment to more complex items such as changing various settings in your computer and running diagnostics.
 We also talked a bit about how your network equipment works and which will be best for your specific situation.